 The town of Hull received the National Oceanic and Atmospheric Administration (NOAA) 2010 Walter B. Jones Memorial Award for Excellence in Local Government for their innovative work on this project and their outstanding efforts at local management of coastal hazards.

 See Using Freeboard to Elevate Structures above Predicted Floodwaters for related information on freeboard.
-For more on storm surge visualization, see the NOAA Coastal Services Center Digital Coast website.
+The NOAA CanVis tool provides another way to develop realistic storm surge visualizations using photographs.